sid1516/Fetch-Take-Home/README.md

    ```console
    python3 main.py <amount>
    ```
 4. To change the csv file you are reading from provide the relative path to the csv file with the format provided below in line 26 of main.py.
-The format can be seen blow
+The format can be seen below, as well as information about the csv files.
    ```console
    ./data/same_time_transactions.csv
    ```